 pg.
 168 in book

-Complete "emotional" and "survival state" with your table team.
+Complete "Emotional State" and "Executive State" with your table team.

 Teacher plays a significant role in how students see each other and misbehavior

 look at misbehavior as a plea for help - what skill is the child missing?

 The way we perceive behavior and the way we respond to that behavior will create a safe, encouraging School Family climate - or a fearful classroom that discourages everyone.

 Nurturing connections with others builds neural connections within the brain that literally wire (re-wire) it for willingness and impulse control.